averias/phpredis-bloom/README.md

 - [License](#license)

 ## Intro
-Phpredis-Bloom provides the full set of commands for `RedisBloom Module` and it's built on top of [phpredis](https://github.com/phpredis/phpredis) and use it as Redis client, so you can also take advantage of some of the features included in `phpredis` as Redis client.
+PhpRedisBloom provides the full set of commands for `RedisBloom Module` and it's built on top of [phpredis](https://github.com/phpredis/phpredis) and use it as Redis client, so you can also take advantage of some of the features included in `phpredis` as Redis client.

 ## Requirements